 It is suitable for Christians to decorate and sing seasonal hymns beginning on Christmas Eve.
 In decades past, we would have it no other way.
 Now, it may be impossible to forego all of the civic festivities around us.
 But, we should at least save the bulk of our revelry for the actual celebration of the incarnation of our Lord.
 We should not allow the pagan world to suck all of our Christmas cheer before we’ve even begun the Christmas feast.

-This year and in years to come, spend some time in thought and prayer concerning the harrowing of the End of Days, the preparation of our hearts in Advent, and the joyous gift of Christmas (the whole season of Christmas).
+This year and in years to come, spend some time in thought and prayer concerning the harrowing of the End of Days, preparing our hearts in Advent, and the joyous gift of Christmas (the entire season of Christmas).
 There’s more to it than the Christmas shopping season.
-Our Lord took on human flesh, being born in lowliest state to bear our sins and be our Savior!
+Our Lord took on human flesh, being born in the lowliest state to bear our sins and be our Savior!
 Beyond just thought and prayer, avail yourself of the Lord’s house, receiving His gifts of the forgiveness of sins, life, and salvation for you.

 Blessèd Advent preparation!